webplatform/docs/guides/lesser-known_semantic_elements/index.md

 |Prev_page=
 |Content=== Introduction ==

-In this article we will look at some of the more obscure and less well-known and used semantic elements in HTML.
-We’ll look at marking up programming code, interaction with computers, citations and abbreviations, showing changes made to documents and more.
+In this article we look at some of the and less well-known and used semantic elements in HTML.
+We'll look at marking up programming code, interaction with computers, citations and abbreviations, showing changes made to documents, and more.

-'''Note''': You can [http://dev.opera.com/articles/view/21-lesser-known-semantic-elements/lesserknownsemantics.html view all the examples running live]

 == Highlighting contact information ==

-The <code>&lt;address&gt;</code> element is probably the most badly named and misunderstood element in HTML.
-At first glance, with a name like “address” it would appear that it is used to encapsulate addresses, email, postal or otherwise.
+The <code>&lt;address&gt;</code> element is probably the most poorly named and misunderstood element in HTML.
+At first glance, with a name like "address", it would appear that it is used to encapsulate addresses, email, postal, or otherwise.
 This is only partially the case.

-The actual meaning of <code>&lt;address&gt;</code> is to supply contact information ''for the author or authors'' of the page, or the major section of the page, that it appears within.
-This can take the form of a name, an email address, a postal address or a link to another page with more contact information.
+The actual meaning of <code>&lt;address&gt;</code> is to supply contact information ''for the author or authors'' of the page, or for the major section of the page, that it appears within.
+This can take the form of a name, an email address, a postal address, or a link to another page with more contact information.
 For example:

 <syntaxhighlight lang="html5"><address>